-Mount the interface chip
+\\\\ Mount the interface chip

 Locate the spot for the interface chip in the middle of the board, it's the very large (by comparison...) chip with 28 pins.
-Note that one corner has a square marked on it, that's the Pin 1 mark that corresponds to the Pin 1 dot that's on the interface chip.
+Note that the upper-right corner of the outline has a square marked on it, that's the Pin 1 mark that corresponds to the Pin 1 dot that's on the interface chip.